NJIT-Highlander-Racing-Electrical/BajaDAS/README.md

 ## GPS Information

 * GPS System that tracks vehicle location (latitude and longitude) as well as reporting other information like time and date
+* As of 5/13/24, the DAS software does not convert the GT-U7's GPS coordinates from NMEA (?) to standard usable coordinates

 ### GPS Design Goals